Setup Firewall

 VERIFY ALL OUR RULES

-Our firewall security group is now properly setup to work with your future Node.
+Our firewall security group is now properly setup to work with your future node.
 Congrats!